 Stores want to make money.
 So if they see there’s a need for more sizes and they know people will buy them, they’ll be more likely to stock them.
 Talk to store owners about selling a broader range of sizes and buy the clothes (if you like them and they work for you) when they sell them.

-Trying to change her body involves risky behaviours including restricting food or excessive exercise.
+Trying to change her body involves risky behaviors including restricting food or excessive exercise.
 These are harmful both short term and long term for developing adolescents, and don’t even guarantee long-term weight loss.

 Bodies come in all sizes and shapes and trying to change that can be very harmful.

-Helping your adolescent feel confident and comfortable in her current body can support her physical and emotional health long-term, and prevent negative eating habits and risky behaviours.
+Helping your adolescent feel confident and comfortable in her current body can support her physical and emotional health long-term, and prevent negative eating habits and risky behaviors.